-Karamoja Cluster PIA 1: Sustainable Management of Rangeland and Pasture Resources in the Karamoja Cluster

-Karamoja Cluster PIA 2: Strengthening Water Management and Development to

-Enhance Resilience in the Karamoja Cluster

-Karamoja Cluster PIA 3: Sustainable Livelihoods, Animal Production and Health in the
+Karamoja Cluster PIA 1: Sustainable Management of Rangeland and Pasture Resources in the Karamoja Cluster Karamoja Cluster PIA 2: Strengthening Water Management and Development to Enhance Resilience in the Karamoja Cluster Karamoja Cluster PIA 3: Sustainable Livelihoods, Animal Production and Health in the Karamoja Cluster Karamoja Cluster PIA 4: Karamoja Cluster PIA 5: Building Peace and Security in the Karamoja Cluster Access to Social Services including Health, Education, Market and Roads in the Karamoja Cluster

-Karamoja Cluster

-Karamoja Cluster PIA 4: Building Peace and Security in the Karamoja Cluster and Roads in the Karamoja Cluster of cross-border communities in eight Regional Clusters, one of which is the Karamoja Cluster.
+All the five PIAs are expected to be carried out concurrently over a period of 5 years.
+IGAD will implement these projects using its Cluster Approach that aims to address the resilience of cross-border communities in eight Regional Clusters, one of which is the Karamoja Cluster.
 The Programme will be coordinated from the Cross-Border Development Facilitation Unit (CBDFU) in Moroto, Uganda.